Meet our Graduate Students

 Recent Graduates of TAM Graduate Program

 Debanjan Das, PhD '16.
 He is the recipient of TAM Outstanding Graduate Student award.
 His research program investigates how the labor force participation of married women in the Indian apparel manufacturing industry impacts family development and women empowerment.
 His areas of research include labor economics, international trade policies and organizational structure analysis.
 Debanjan has two years’ work experience in Indian apparel industry, working for clients such as Diesel, Calvin Klein, Timberland, Tommy Hilfiger and Tom Tailor.
 He is an assistant professor at West Virginia University.

 Stacy Lee, PhD '16.
 She has research interests in sustainability, global supply chain management, and sourcing strategies.
 Approaching from consumer’s perspective, her previous research measures impacts of consumer’s value and attitude on sustainability lifestyle.
 Realizing an important role of global supply chain, Stacy's passion of research expands to global supply chains in textile and apparel industry.
-She is a research assistant professor at Hong Kong Polytechnic University.
-She can be reached at email@example.com.
+She was a research assistant professor at Hong Kong Polytechnic University, and now an associate professor at Texas Tech University.

 Sandra Starkey, PhD '16.
 Her research interests include apparel design using an inclusive design framework to meet a variety of unique needs.
 Sandra has experience as a small business owner and visual merchandising manager.
 She is an assistant professor at the University of Nebraska-Lincoln and is teaching courses in product development and apparel design.

 Jenna Bubna, MS '16.
 She received her BS in Fashion Merchandising from Indiana University of Pennsylvania.
 Her research interests include environmental sustainability in textile and apparel disposal and fair trade production.
 She is currently a Merchandise Distribution Analyst at Payless ShoeSource.

 Md.
 Tahmidul Islam Molla, MS '16.
 His research interests include global apparel supply chain management and sourcing strategies.
 He completed his MBA from Institute of Business Administration, Jahangirnagar University, Bangladesh and his bachelors in Textile Technology from Bangladesh University of Textiles.
 Before coming to Mizzou, he worked as a Lecturer in Green University of Bangladesh for two and half years.
-He is currently a Ph.D. student at the University of Minnesota.
-He can be reached at email@example.com.
+He is currently a PhD student at the University of Minnesota.

 Lushan (Sarina) Sun, PhD '15, previously received BS '12 and MS '09 degrees in apparel design and have been recognized through ITAA awards for her design scholarship.
 She currently works as an Assistant Professor at Auburn University.
 Her research background includes sustainable design, traditional and digital textile surface design and has developed focus in CAD based design incorporating emerging digital technology including 3D printing and 3D body scanning in the apparel product design and development process.

-Laura McAndrews PhD '15, MS '12.
+Laura McAndrews, PhD '15, MS '12.
 While achieving her graduate degrees from the University of Missouri under the guidance of Dr. Ha-Brookshire, Laura's research focused on the people working within the Global Apparel Supply Chain who create dynamic work environments.
 More recently, she has started to research inclusive design for people living with disabilities.
 Before returning to academia, Laura worked for nine years in the apparel industry in New York and Philadelphia for companies such as Ralph Lauren, Gap Inc, and Urban Outfitters.
 Currently, Laura is an Assistant Professor at the University of Georgia.

 Gargi Bhaduri, PhD '14, MS '11.
 Her research interests include sustainable supply chain issues, brand communications related to sustainable practices and information processing.
 She teaches Softgoods Retailing and has served as Graduate Student Liaison for ITAA.
-She is currently an assistant professor at Kent State University.
+She is currently an associate professor at Kent State University.